krizkontrolz/Home-Assistant-nextion_handler/README.md

 code: 2 types of Nextion Handler commands (**NHCmds**), and 1 'subroutine'.

 >'**SET**' commands assign Nextion variables the values of data you request from Home Assistant.

   These are configured as 5 **command strings** (**HA_Set1..5**) in each page of the Nextion Editor to define all the data you want for that page from Home Assistant.
   '**command_string**'s are comma- or linebreak- separated lists of NHCmds with arguements separated by spaces.
   The boilerplate **Postinit of each page** sends the HA_Set1..5 command_strings to HA.

 >'**ACTION**' commands perform actions you request in HA (scripts, scenes etc.).

   Your Events in Nextion Editor need to assign a sequence of Action NHCmds to the **HA_Act** string, then call the boilerplate **SEND_ACTIONS** subroutine.
-SEND_ACTIONS will also temporarilly speeds up '**UPDATE_LOOP**' (a boilerplate timer on the Nextion that controls the interaction-response loop between the user, the Nextion and HA -
-  State changes to a **TRIGGER** value are used to signal how Home Assistant should respond).
+SEND_ACTIONS will also temporarilly speeds up '**UPDATE_LOOP**' (a boilerplate timer on the Nextion that controls the interaction-response loop between the user, the Nextion and HA: State changes to a **TRIGGER** value are used to signal how Home Assistant should respond).

->'**APPLY_VARS**' (a subroutine on the Nextion) updates any 'conditional' UI elements that need to respond to show changes in data - to make your UI more informative and interactive.
+>'**APPLY_VARS**' (a subroutine on the Nextion) updates any 'conditional' UI elements you use to visualise changes in your data to make it more informative and interactive.
 ------------------------------------------------------------------------------

 ![Nextion handler framework](https://user-images.githubusercontent.com/100061886/154831899-4fbf9ff9-cb42-4a55-88d7-86fd3c81443d.png "Nextion handler framework")